RakuyoKit/RaLog/README.md

 }
 ```

-When entering the `ViewController`, the console will output the following:
+When the `ViewController` controller is about to be accessed, the console will output the following.

 ```